stadelmanma/netl-ap-map-flow/README.rst

  * RunModel houses functions used to run the LCL model via python scripts instead of single instances on the command line.
 In addition to the core methods used to run individual simulations a BulkRun class exists which allows the user to automate the running of mulitple simulations concurrently.
 The example file for running a 'bulk simulation' is under `<examples/bulk-run-example.rst>`_.
 Utilization of the RunModel sub-module is in `<examples/running-the-flow-model.rst>`_, section `Running by Python Script <examples/running-the-flow-model.rst#running-by-python-script>`_

-|

- * UnitConversion performs unit conversions for the user and is able to handle a wide variety of inputs.
-However it assumes the user is supplying a valid conversion i.e. meters to feet, where the dimensionality matches.

 Setting up the Modeling Package
 -------------------------------